Demkovich v. St. Andrew the Apostle Parish

 As a minister of the faith and a representative of the parish, Mr. Demkovich was responsible for upholding the teachings of the faith in word and action.
 But in 2014, after working at the parish for two years, the parish was required to end Mr. Demkovich’s participation in its ministry because he entered into a same-sex marriage in violation of his agreement to bear witness to and promote the Church’s 2,000-year-old teachings, including those on marriage.

 In December 2016, Mr. Demkovich sued St. Andrew Parish and the Archdiocese of Chicago, claiming that he had been discriminated against because of his sexual orientation and subjected to a hostile work environment.

-The Archdiocese of Chicago is also represented by its general counsel, Jim Geoly, and by Alex Marks at Burke, Warren, MacKay & Serritella, P.C.
+The Archdiocese of Chicago is also represented by its general counsel, Jim Geoly, who presented oral argument before the panel and the en banc court, and by Alex Marks at Burke, Warren, MacKay & Serritella, P.C.

 Importance to Religious Liberty:

 - Freedom of religious groups from state intrusion on religious affairs: Religious groups should be fully empowered to select and communicate with their priests, rabbis, and ministers free from government interference.
 Both church and state benefit when the state is not evaluating the internal decisions or beliefs of a religious ministry.